WRITING A CV – TIPS FROM A RECRUITER

 TIP 3 – WRITING A CV & SOCIAL MEDIA

-Let’s be honest, we may not all want to play the social media game but one thing’s certain, your employers and their hiring team are online.
-Increase your chances of securing that first-stage interview by creating or updating your social profiles before submitting a job application.
+While you may not want to engage with social media, your potential employers are online.
+Increase your chances of landing a first-stage interview by creating or updating your social profiles before you apply for a job.

-Consider your profile images carefully.
-An image of you sinking that 10th shot in Zante over the summer may not match the image of the “responsible, yoga-loving financial officer” you made out you were on your CV.
+Consider your profile pictures carefully.
+That photo of you partying in Zante might not align with the “responsible, yoga-loving financial officer” image on your CV.

 TIP 4 – HELP EMPLOYERS FIND YOU

-When writing a CV, include keywords in your CV that are specific to the role that you’re applying for or looking for.
+When writing a CV, include keywords that are specific to the role that you’re applying for or looking for.
 This will ensure that you turn up in the right employers’ searches and increase your chances of landing your next job.

 Try free tools such as Moz to see what relevant keywords are popular.